|

 twice weekly.
 Frequently films are shewn here before

+they are generally released.
 Dancing.
 Local Sports and Social Clubs regularly organise

 dances in the Winter Gardens Theatre and a number of

+the Hotels and Cafes hold Dances for their patrons.
 There is a weekly dance in the Pier Concert Hall.
+Restaurants, Cafes.
+Visitors are amply catered for

 in. this respect.
 The Restaurants and Cafes are well